 In Chapter 10, bacteria and archaea evolved many different metabolic pathways, or means of getting sustenance from the environment.
 The earliest cells were anaerobic; they used chemical pathways such as glycolysis and fermentation that do not require oxygen.
 Originally, the air and sea were devoid of oxygen.
-In fact, that was an important key condition for abiogenesis and the very first signs of life.
+In fact, that was an important key condition for abiogenesis and the first signs of life.
 Oxygen is a highly destructive gas; after all, it is the fuel for rust, fire, and explosions!
 Without proper protection from cell membranes, life’s earliest experimental molecules would have been destroyed by oxygen.

-More than three billion years ago, 2 two very special bacteria evolved that would literally change the atmosphere forever.
+More than three billion years ago, 2 two special bacteria evolved that would literally change the atmosphere forever.
 A cell called cyanobacteria developed photosynthesis.
 Photosynthetic cells use solar energy to produce their own ATP.
 They release oxygen gas as a waste product.
 An ocean full of cyanobacteria pumped out a great deal of oxygen.
 For a few hundred million years, this oxygen got absorbed by iron and carbon, getting harmlessly locked away in the form of rust or carbon dioxide.
 The ocean floors got covered with a reddish rust “banded iron” sediment.
 3 When those sinks became saturated, the oxygen started to overflow.
 It aerated the ocean and bubbled up into the atmosphere, setting off the Great Oxygenation Event.
 What an episode of global pollution!
 Here was a gas that was deadly poisonous to most forms of life at the time, becoming increasingly concentrated throughout the entire world.
 It must have certainly caused a major mass extinction, though there is no way to find direct evidence of this anymore.
 The anaerobic survivors have since been relegated to strange anoxic environments like deep sea vents, swamps, sewage, and the guts of animals.

 Fortunately, alpha-proteobacteria evolved gradually around the same time.
 These cells were aerobic; they had the ability to use oxygen to make their ATP.
 The byproduct of aerobic respiration is carbon dioxide, which is required by photosynthesis.
 This established a mutually beneficial cycle between the cyanobacteria and α-proteobacteria of the world.
 Aerobic respiration produces much more energy than anaerobic respiration, so α-proteobacteria became highly successful as the world became more oxygenated.